 Barristers can be briefed by direct access briefs by inhouse counsel whether in the private or public sector.

 Direct briefs may be suitable for certain pre-litigation advice, in some mediations and for less complex court appearances.
 In other matters the services of external solicitors working with counsel are critical.
-The Clerk and the barristers on the List have detailed knowledge of solicitors who would be suitable for each particular matter and can make appropriate recommendations.
+The Clerks and the barristers on the List have detailed knowledge of solicitors who would be suitable for each particular matter and can make appropriate recommendations.